Deflazacort (By mouth)

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Throw away any unused oral suspension 1 month after the bottle is opened for the first time.
+Throw away any unused oral suspension after 1 month of first opening the bottle.

 Drugs and Foods to Avoid: